-Course Number Course Name Credits Prerequisites BUS440 Business Storytelling and Brand Development 3 BUS121 and BUS141 and ENG100 Students are trained on the ability both to recognize and communicate effectively in speech or writing in order to garner the enthusiasm and support of others.
-Provides practice in presenting oneself, one's organization, and one's ideas orally, in writing, social media and marketing materials.
-BUS450 Operations and Technology 3 BUS110 and BUS246 products and servi re the design, scheduling and control of systems that efficiently use huma ces for companies and consumers.
-Coursework will explore the growth cyc lifferent issues, options, and strategies to consider as the company reache les of a con pany and gain an BUS490 Strategic Management 3 BUS141 and BUS250 and BUS280 skills in identifying problems, evaluating possible solutions and making re- eal companies.
-Students simulate the role of managers of the organization tions in situations BUS499 Special Topic TBD As Appropriate Advanced course o n a special topic in Business Management.
-May be used as an elective and d repeated a as topic changes.
-BUS510 Business Analysis 3 None based on evidence implementation st processes and met delivery in organizations often start with a comprehensive understanding and data.
-Once these requirements are identified and validated, recon rategies follow.
-This course provides an introduction to the foundations hods used to conduct needs assessment, identify stakeholders, document tudents will develop skills to make better and more informed decisions to utcomes. nmendation of business t requireme of solutions and analysis, and the nts, and facilitate BUS520 Risk Analysis and Management 3 None management proce This course is desi Risk management is increasingly becoming an important function in leading projects and organizations.
-An effective risk management process helps companies mitigate losses, improve overall performance, and increase employee engagement.
-This course is designed to provide students with a thorough understanding of risk analysis and management.
-Students learn various industry techniques, methods and models enabling them to anticipate, assess, minimize, manage, and communicate risks.
-BUS575 Fundamentals of Project Management 3 None The course is designed for individuals who want to pursue a fundamental understanding of project management.
+Course Number Course Name Credits Prerequisites BUS440 Business Storytelling and Brand Development 3 BUS121 and BUS141 and ENG100 the enthusiasm and on the ability both to recognize and communicate effectively in speech support of others.
+Provides practice in presenting oneself, one's organiz dia and marketing materials. - - BUS450 Operations and Technology 3 BUS110 and BUS246 products and service the design, scheduling and control of systems that efficiently use huma s for companies and consumers.
+Coursework will explore the growth cyc ferent issues, options, and strategies to consider as the company reache les of a con npany and gain an BUS490 Strategic Management 3 BUS141 and BUS250 and BUS280 Ils in identifying problems, evaluating possible solutions and making real companies.
+Students simulate the role of managers of the organization tions in situations BUS499 Special Topic TBD As Appropriate Advanced course on a special topic in Business Management.
+May be used as an elective and repeated a as topic changes.
+BUS510 Business Analysis 3 None implementation stra processes and metho and data.
+Once these requirements are identified and validated, recome tegies follow.
+This course provides an introduction to the foundations bods used to conduct needs assessment, identify stakeholders, document dents will develop skills to make better and more informed decisions to comes. of business requireme analysis, and the nts, and facilitate BUS520 Risk Analysis and Management 3 None management proces This course is design increasingly becoming an important function in leading projects and or s helps companies mitigate losses, improve overall performance, and incr ned to provide students with a thorough understanding of risk analysis ry techniques, methods and models enabling them to anticipate, ass ease emplo and mana oyee engagement. gement.
+Students BUS575 Fundamentals of Project Management 3 None The course is designed for individuals who want to pursue a fundamental understanding of project management.
 The curriculum is focused on best project management practices guided by the PMI PMBOK (Project Management Body of Knowledge).
 Students develop industry-recognized project management skills needed to lead and supervise complex projects, manage resources, and communicate effectively with project stakeholders.
 This course is also intended to prepare students for the PMP certification examination.
 For students who do not meet eligibility requirement for the PMP exam, this course is also a good preparation course for the CAPM certification exam.
-BUS576 Essentials of Agile and Scrum Project Management 3 None In this dynamic business environment, project managers are increasingly expected to utilize Agile and Scrum methodologies to manage complex, team-based projects.
-This course provides students a better understanding of these frameworks and goes beyond the technicalities of managing agile projects.
-Students develop valuable and marketable skills they can use to effectively deliver projects.
-This course is also designed to help students prepare for the PMI ACP (Project Management Institute Agile Certified Practitioner) examination.
+BUS576 Essentials of Agile and Scrum Project Management 3 None methodologies to ma frameworks and goe skills they can use to isiness environment, project managers are increasingly expected anage complex, team-based projects.
+This course provides students a b as beyond the technicalities of managing agile projects.
+Students devel b effectively deliver projects.
+This course is also designed to help stude at Institute Agile Certified Practitioner) examination. etter under op valuable standing of these and marketable

-Course Number Course Name Credits Prerequisites CS100 Introduction to Scripting: Python 3 None This class is a practical introduction to programming using the Python programming language.
-Topics include the concept of declarative ("what") versus imperative ("how") programming, problem breakdown, and solution techniques.
-Basis subjects and terms in computer science will be introduced, such as data structures, efficiency of a program and object oriented programming.
-Emphasis is put on the syntax of the programming language, and the process of starting with problem and writing a program to solve it.
-Students will implement several small programming projects during the course techniques.
-Basic gram and object- of starting with a
+Course Number Course Name Credits Prerequisites CS100 Introduction to Scripting: Python 3 None

+This class is a practical introduction to programming using the Python programming language.
+Topics include the concepts of declarative ("what") versus imperative ("how") programming, problem breakdown, and solution techniques.
+Basic subjects and terms in computer science will be introduced, such as data structures, efficiency of a program and object-oriented programming.
+Emphasis is put on the syntax of the programming language, and the process of starting with a problem and writing a program to solve it.
+Students will implement several small programming projects during the course.

-CS101 Fundamentals of Computing 4 None ------- --------------------------- --- ------
+CS101 Fundamentals of Computing 4 MATH050 or Placement Exam --------------------------------- --- ---------------------------------